Stock Checker

 Much like racing wheel technology, there is a range of different technology found inside sim racing pedals.
 The technology starts relatively simple and progresses to more complex ways of measuring braking and throttle force as you move up in budget.

-At the entry-level for sim racing pedals, you have potentiometer and hall effect pedals.
-Both of these technologies work in similar ways, and essentially measure your input by the distance that the pedals travel.
+At the entry level for sim racing pedals, you have a potentiometer and Hall effect pedals.
+Both of these technologies work in similar ways and essentially measure your input by the distance that the pedals travel.

-As you push down on a pedal, the sensor will measure how far the pedal has been depressed and convert that to a brake input in-game.
+As you push down on each pedal, a sensor will measure how far the pedal has been depressed and convert that to a brake input in-game.

-This is the simplest form of measuring brake and throttle input and isn’t an overly realistic method of doing so.
-Many potentiometer and hall effect pedals include springs and dampers to increase the resistance with the goal of simulating the pressure required when you press a real pedal.
+This is the simplest form of measuring brake and throttle input and isn’t an overly realistic method.
+Many potentiometers and Hall effect pedals include springs and dampers to increase the resistance, simulating the pressure required when you press a real pedal.

-There is a difference between potentiometer and hall effect pedals.
+There is a difference between potentiometers and Hall-effect pedals.
 Potentiometers measure the physical distance using a potentiometer, which is a physical resistor.
-As you push down, the resistor converts the movement to a voltage which is converted to your in-game braking input.
+As you push down, the resistor converts the movement to a voltage, which is converted to your in-game braking input.

-Because of the increased durability of hall effect pedals, they are often looked at as better than standard potentiometer pedals.
+Because of their increased durability, Hall effect pedals are often considered better than standard potentiometer pedals.

 Load cell pedals are the next step up if you want a better sim racing pedal.
-A load cell pedal has much greater levels of resistance compared to potentiometer pedals.
+A load cell pedal has much greater resistance than potentiometer pedals.
 They can physically measure greater amounts of force, allowing the pedals to have much higher levels of resistance and feel more realistic.

 You will often find load cell brake pedals in sim racing that can withstand forces of up to and over 100kg.
 That means you can stamp on the brake pedal with that much force before something gives up.